dbakewel/netbots/README.md

 There are two special keys that can optionally be added to any request message.
 These keys are not used by the server but will be copied to the reply message by the server.
 This can be very useful to track asynchronous messages:

-*   'replyData': any of int, float, str, dict, orlist
+*   'replyData': any of int, float, str, dict, or list
 *   'msgID': int

 Note, msgID is used by NetBotSocket.sendrecvMessage() so should not be used by robot code directly.